Wyoming Legal Sports Betting Overview

 - When did sports betting launch in Wyoming?

-Online sports betting launched on September 1, 2021, just in time for the NFL season.
-Sports betting was legalized by HB 133 earlier that year.
+Online sports betting in Wyoming launched on September 1, 2021, just in time for the NFL season.
+Sports betting was legalized in WY by HB 133 earlier that year.

 - What sportsbooks are legal in Wyoming?